annatyger/intro-to-rails/04122014/README.md

-# Class 2 - April 12, 2014
+## April 12, 2014 - Class Two

-* Intro to Blocks - Ben
-* Intro to RSpec - Jim
+### Agenda
+* Some Ruby time - questions about koans, quick lecture on blocks
-* Introduction to the class project
+* Rails time - intro to TDD
-* Unstructured Hack Time
+* TDD with Roman numeral kata
+* Start on in-class instructional project - TDD and CRUD
+* Unstructured discovery time - pair up and start on personal projects?